Cotorsion pairs, thick subcategories, and finitely generated Gorenstein projective modules: Characterizations of Gorenstein projective modules

 \end{theorem}

 \begin{proof} Let $G\in \Gproj(R)$, and

 the associating totally acyclic complex of finitely generated projective $R$-modules, where $G=\Ima d_0$.
 First, we show that $G$ is maximal Cohen--Macaulay as an $S$-module.
-By definition, it suffices to show that, for each prime ideal $\p$ of $S$, $\depth (G_\p)=\dim(S_\p)$.
+By definition, it suffices to show that, for each prime ideal $\p$ of $S$ such that $G_\p\ne 0$, there is $\depth (G_\p)=\dim(S_\p)$.
 Since the localization functor is exact, there is a long exact sequence

 where $\Ima \overline{d_0}=G_\p$.
 By assumption, $R\in \MCM(S)$.
 It follows that all $P_i\in \MCM(S)$ and then all $(P_i)_\p\in \MCM(S_\p)$, $i\in \Z$.
 That is, $\depth ((P_i)_\p)=\dim (S_\p)$, $i\in \Z$.
 By \cite[3.1.24]{BH} and the fact that $S_\p$ admits a finite module $\omega_\p$ of finite injective dimension, for any $M\in \mo(S_\p)$ there is $\depth (M)\leq \depth (S_\p)$.
 And since $S_\p$ is a Cohen--Macaulay ring, $\depth (S_\p)=\dim(S_\p)$.
 Now consider $t\colonequals\min \{\depth (\Ima\overline{d_i}) \mid i\in \Z\}$ and suppose that $\depth (\Ima\overline{d_k})=t$.
 By \cite[Proposition 1.2.9]{BH},